5 NHL Betting Trends You Need to Know

 *As of March 23, 2021

 Comparing the two tables shows that home ice hasn’t been that much of an advantage.
 Home teams were only winning 53.1% of the time with crowds present, and that’s dropped by exactly 1% since the pandemic began.
+If this has given you a bad beat before, you might be able to recover by using a Caesars Sportsbook bonus code or some of the BetMGM sportsbook offers.

 The big takeaway here is that home ice doesn’t mean as much as most fans think it does.
 We’ll need to look at some other trends to find our edge over the sportsbooks.